Nat1405/newer-nifty/README.rst

 If the sorting script does not create a skylist in the object or telluric observation directories this means that the offsets between sky frames and object frames were smaller than expected.
-A skylist can be manually created and saved in the appropriate directory, or the limit placed on the offset can be changed.
-In sort.py the limit set on "rad" can be lowered in lines 194, 245, and 492 for object sky images and in lines 198, 249, and 495 for telluric sky images.
+A skyframelist can be manually created and saved in the appropriate directory, or the limit placed on the offset can be changed.
+To lower the limit manually do a search in nifsSort.py for "skyframelist.append(entry)" and change the <= <value_in_arcseconds> to something new.

 H-Line Removal
 --------------